 Using only built-in Office 365 DLP can slightly reduce the probability of data loss in some cases, but it doesn’t protect your data completely.
 Setting up DLP policies can not protect from human error or external threats completely.

 Long story short, Office 365 data loss happens even though there are built-in tools to prevent it.
 But you can use additional software to improve data loss prevention.

 Getting third-party software might be a great idea to enhance the security of your Office 365 data.
 You can try SpinOne, an end-to-end cybersecurity platform protecting your cloud data.
 We offer two products: SpinBackup to recover lost data and SpinSecurity to make your O365 files safe from ransomware.

-Having a backup is one of the Office 365 data loss prevention practices.
 Backup allows you to avoid data loss by recovering all lost data from a safe copy.
 How does SpinBackup protect you from data loss?

 - Creates a copy of your Outlook, Onedrive, Calendars, and Contacts.

 - Utilizes advanced encryption techniques.

 - Ensures safe O365 data migration.